New Orleans Saints vs. Atlanta Falcons NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Falcons stats and trends

-- This year, the Falcons are winless ATS when entering a game as an underdog of 6 points or more.
+- The Falcons have yet to cover the spread this year when underdogs by 6.5 points or more.

-- Atlanta's games this season have hit the over on four of seven set point totals (57.1%).
+- Atlanta's games this season have hit the over in 57.1% of its opportunities (four times in seven games with a set point total).

-- The Falcons rack up 21.1 points per game, comparable to the 18.3 the Saints give up.
+- The Falcons put up 21.1 points per game, comparable to the 18.3 the Saints surrender.

 - Atlanta is 1-3 against the spread and 2-2 overall when the team records more than 18.3 points.

-- The Falcons have turned the ball over 10 times, three fewer times than the Saints have forced turnovers (13).
+- This year the Falcons have 10 turnovers, three fewer than the Saints have takeaways (13).

 Home and road insights

-- New Orleans has covered the spread twice at home, and is 2-1 overall there, this season.
+- New Orleans has two wins against the spread, and is 2-1 overall, at home this season.

-- This year, in three home games, New Orleans has hit the over twice.
+- New Orleans has hit the over twice in three home games this season.

-- In away games, Atlanta has just one win against the spread and is 2-1 overall.
+- Atlanta is 2-1 overall, with only one win against the spread, on the road.

-- Atlanta has gone over the total twice in three away games this year.
+- This season, in three road games, Atlanta has gone over the total twice.

-- The average point total in Falcons away games this season is 48.8 points, 7.3 more than this contest's over/under (41.5).
+- The average point total in Falcons away games this season is 48.8 points, 7.3 more than this matchup's over/under (41.5).

 Powered by Data Skrive.